ironbar/luxai/reports/04_Modeling.md

 - It is possible to build road on resources like wood, uranium and coal
 - A cart cannot gather resources, it can only carry them
 - If a house is built on a road, then the cell loses its previous road level when demolished
+- Thus using carts may have sense when we want to speedup movement (maybe to go to another resource, or to move faster in the forest) and also to carry resources from a resource to the city.

 ### 3.3 Results